MakersAsylumIndia/IS_Project_Template/README.md

 # 📘 IS Project Documentation Template

 Welcome!
-Use this template to document your project properly for review & sharing
+This template will help you document your project clearly and effectively for review, collaboration, and open sharing.

 Please follow the structure below step-by-step and update each section with your project details.
 All your documentation should be updated in this GitHub repo itself